SoCal VoCals

 The SoCal VoCals are the first of nine a cappella groups from the University of Southern California.
 Founded in 1996, the group's signature achievement is being the only a cappella group to win five titles in ICCA, which it accomplished in 2008, 2010, 2012, 2015, and 2018.
-In 2020, The A Cappella Archive ranked The SoCal VoCals at #1 out of all ICCA-competing groups.
+In 2020, the A Cappella Archive ranked the SoCal VoCals at #1 out of all ICCA-competing groups.

 The group comprises between 13 and 19 male and female students who arrange and sing songs from multiple genres, including pop, rock, and jazz.
-The group has released seven albums and has performed in venues including the Staples Center, Walt Disney Concert Hall, the Rose Bowl, the Los Angeles House of Blues, the Hollywood Bowl, Carnegie Hall and the Getty Center.
+The group has released seven albums and have performed in venues including the Staples Center, Walt Disney Concert Hall, the Rose Bowl, the Los Angeles House of Blues, the Hollywood Bowl, Carnegie Hall and the Getty Center.

-The SoCal VoCals are known for their energetic performance style and school spirit: they are the only USC a cappella group to perform a rendition of the University's Alma Mater.
+The SoCal VoCals are known for their energetic performance style and school spirit; they are the only USC a cappella group to perform a rendition of the University's Alma Mater.

 History

-In April, 2008, the SoCal VoCals took first place in the ICCAs at New York City's Lincoln Center, winning the title "Grand Champions."
+In April 2008, the SoCal VoCals took first place in the ICCAs at New York City's Lincoln Center, winning the title "Grand Champions".
 The next morning, they were featured on The Today Show.

-In April, 2010, the SoCal VoCals returned to Lincoln Center and reclaimed the ICCA title, making them one of only two groups to win that title more than once.
+In April 2010, the SoCal VoCals returned to Lincoln Center and reclaimed the ICCA title, making them one of only two groups to win that title more than once.

 On April 29, 2012, the SoCal VoCals performed in competition at Town Hall in New York City.
 They won their third ICCA title, and became the first to have won the title by winning the Wildcard round.

 On April 18, 2015, the SoCal VoCals competed at the Beacon Theatre to win for the fourth time, claiming the newly minted trophy and adding to their already-unchallenged record of victories..

 On April 21, 2018, the SoCal Vocals returned to The Beacon Theatre to win ICCA for the fifth time.
 The SoCal VoCals are the first group to ever win ICCA five times.

-In September, 2018, The SoCal VoCals took home second place at the A Cappella Open at Carnegie Hall in New York City.
+In September 2018, the SoCal VoCals took home second place at the A Cappella Open at Carnegie Hall in New York City.